cue-lang/cue/CONTRIBUTING.md

 // See the License for the specific language governing permissions and
 // limitations under the License.
 ```

-(Use the current year if you're reading this in 2019 or beyond.)
-Files in the repository are copyrighted the year they are added.
-Do not update the copyright year on files that you change.

 ### Troubleshooting GerritHub mail errors